TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/Typo3CoreEngine/Database/Index.rst

            exist.

-         - The record to be localized by currently be set to "Default" language and not have any value set for the :sql:`transOrigPointerField` either.
+         - The record to be localized by currently be set to "Default" language and not have any value set for the :php:`transOrigPointerField` either.

          - There cannot exist another localization to the given language for the record (looking in the original record PID).